 The company appears to be succeeding and has properties all over the U.S. Properties in its portfolio in New York City include 425 Park Avenue, 135 West 50th Street, and 195 Broadway, as well as the Alohilani Resort Waikiki Beach, Honolulu, HI.
 The portfolio is well-diversified, with 45% office and industrial buildings, 12% hotels and 35% multifamily.

 Growth has been impressive.
 YTD revenue was up 43%, while adjusted EPS is also seen surging this year, to $1.67.
-Shares of Safehold are performing well so far this year, having run as high as 94.40 in July before giving back the lion’s share of those gains in the months that followed.
-Still, the shares remain strong and are currently sitting at their 200-day moving average and have returned about 300% since the IPO.
-With such a strong share price the yield is relatively low, just 0.89% ($0.68 annual dividend).
+Shares of Safehold have been dragged down nearly 60% from January through June, but may have recently put in a bottom.
+Still, the shares have returned about 125% since the IPO.
+With such a strong share price the yield is relatively low, just 1.7% ($0.71 annual dividend).
 However, over the years investors have done extremely well from capital gains as SAFE has posted enviable performance.

 Small-Cap REIT #3: Global Medical (GMRE)